VictoriiaShtyreva/VictoriiaShtyreva/README.md

 - **Frontend:** TypeScript, React, Redux Toolkit, React Router, Material UI, Jest
 - **Backend:** ASP.NET Core, Entity Framework Core, PostgreSQL, Cloudinary, Stripe, Docker

-The frontend of the QuickMart e-commerce project is designed to provide a user-friendly shopping experience, allowing customers to browse, select, and purchase products.
-Built using TypeScript, React, Redux Toolkit, React Router, and Material UI, it features a responsive design, user authentication, product sorting, and a wishlist.
-Admins can manage products, orders, and users.
-Integrated with Stripe for secure payments, it ensures a smooth and intuitive shopping process.
-The project is fully documented and deployed on Vercel.

 For the frontend implementation, please refer to the [frontend repository](https://github.com/VictoriiaShtyreva/Frontend-QuickMartEcommerce).
 You can explore the live deployment of my frontend e-commerce project by visiting [QuickMart](https://quick-mart-ecommerce.vercel.app/).